nfm/gplus/README.md

 I'm aiming to produce something light-weight, well documented, and thoroughly tested.

-It currently has full support for the People and Activities APIs, using either OAuth requests for private data or API key requests for public data.
+It currently has full support for the People, Activities and Comments APIs, using either OAuth requests for private data or API key requests for public data.

 * [Documentation](http://rubydoc.info/github/nfm/gplus/master/frames)
 * [Issues](https://github.com/nfm/gplus/issues)